deven-org/boiler/README.md

 ## :star: Introduction
-B01LER is a fully customisable design system that enables you to easily create cohesive and consistent digital products across multiple platforms and brands.
+B01LER is a fully customisable design system (DS) that enables you to easily create cohesive and consistent digital products across multiple platforms and brands.

-B01LER provides pre-built components that exist in design in the form of a [component library in Figma](https://www.figma.com/file/C4vgEKz8mKyulJ4gm3Qdql/%F0%9F%AB%A7-%5BBLR%5D-The-B01LER?type=design&node-id=8941%3A1818&mode=design&t=fZvPevNIiIDONPxv-1), as well as in code in a repository (the one you have opened right now), which is also [displayed in the web using Storybook](https://b01ler.onrender.com/).
-Both the components in design and in code are connected via the token system.
+B01LER provides pre-built components that exist in design in the form of a [component library in Figma](https://www.figma.com/file/C4vgEKz8mKyulJ4gm3Qdql/%F0%9F%AB%A7-%5BBLR%5D-The-B01LER?type=design&node-id=8941%3A1818&mode=design&t=fZvPevNIiIDONPxv-1), as well as in code in a repository (the one you have opened right now), which is also [displayed in the web using Storybook](https://boilerds.com/storybook).
+Both the components in design and in code are connected via a token system.

-Utilizing design tokens, which represent the visual properties of a design system, such as typography, color and spacing, B01LER is simultaneously consistent and flexible.
-By changing the tokens, you have the power to change the appearance of the whole design system, including all the components and all the digital products build with it.
-In design and in code.
+A token system is a collection of values which represent the visual properties of a design system, such as typography, color and spacing.

+Utilizing tokens, B01LER is simultaneously consistent and flexible.
+By changing the tokens, you have the power to change the appearance of the whole design, including all the components and all the digital products build with it.
+In Figma and in code.

 Overall, B01LER is a powerful tool that helps you work smarter, not harder.
 By streamlining the design and development processes B01LER empowers you to create better products faster.

 ### Benefits of B01LER
 1. Increased efficiency in building design systems on brand, because semantic structure and architecture are pre-built